Traralgon: Transport

 Road transport and the motor vehicle is the main form of transport.
 The Princes Highway runs through the city and close to the CBD which received heavy regional traffic (although a Traralgon Bypass road is undergoing planning).
 The Hyland Highway also originates at Traralgon.

 Rail transport includes both passenger rail and freight rail.
 The city's only station is Traralgon railway station which is on the Gippsland railway line served by V/Line services from Melbourne to Bairnsdale.
 Victoria's electronic ticketing system, Myki, was implemented on rail services between Traralgon and Melbourne on 8 July 2013.

 Latrobe Valley Buslines provides local services around Traralgon and other cities in the Latrobe Valley.

 Latrobe Valley Airport is located close to Traralgon in nearby Morwell and provides general aviation.

 Traralgon has a minimal bicycle infrastructure, with few segregated cycle facilities.
-An exception is the 63-kilometer-long Gippsland Plains Rail Trail which connects Traralgon to Stratford via Cowwarr, Heyfield, Tinamba and Maffra.
+An exception is the 63-kilometre-long Gippsland Plains Rail Trail which connects Traralgon to Stratford via Cowwarr, Heyfield, Tinamba and Maffra.
 A new cycling and walking path was opened in 2020 between Traralgon and Morwell and with a connection to the Latrobe Regional Hospital (LRH).